kimbar/mupf_project/docs/logging.md

 simple manager always logs an event.
 If a more flexible manager is needed (for example one that logs only erroneous results and good ones passes silently) an additional childless manager must be created that implements this logic.
-A childless manager can after all borrow just a single sentinel to implement this behaviour.
+A childless manager can after all employ just a single sentinel to implement this behaviour.
 This approach clearly separates managers directly connected to some piece of code (simple) and those operating on higher level of application logic (childless).